planet-ai-2025/planet-ai-2025.github.io/_posts/2024-2-18-planet-ai-project-tracking.md

 ---

 This article will be updated.

+- Feb 4, 2025, Short paper titled "Incorporating linear Algebra in an AI Literacy Curriculum in Informal and Formal Learning Settings" was accepted by ASEE.
+- Nov 2024- Feb 2025, Ping Wang organized public lecture series on Linear Algebra for AI/ML.
+- Nov 2024, Ping Wang and Shichun Huang submitted an abstract based on the first year progress to ASEE.
+- Oct 2024, Ping Wang and Shichun Huang went on a field trip in Norway with Stein Jacobsen at Harvard.
+Wang brought back porphyry rocks and pepared to include 3D reconstruction component based on this field trip in our future summer program.
+- Sep-Dec 2024, Ping Wang worked with program alumni on Linear Algebra tutorials which will be included in our summer program in 2025.
+- Aug 31, 2024, Ping Wang, Shichun Huang, and Nick Dygert all agreed that we should include an in-person component, particularly lab-visits, to our summer program in 2025.
 - July 31, 2024, Alice Zou led her team in a waterbot project and submitted an abstract to AGU2024, titled *Exploring Trace Element Fingerprinting in Water Samples with Artificial Intelligence*.
 The lab work was done in the UTK’s High Temperature geoCHemistry (HiTeCH) lab by using the state-of-the-art inductively coupled plasma mass spectrometry (ICP-MS) technique for trace element abundances.
 The team was mentored by Ping Wang, Dr. Shichun Huang and Dr. Brian Daniel Duggan.
 - June, 2024, Alice Zou, a program alunmni living in San Jose, led their DAISY group and submitted their project to NeurIPS2024.
 - June 3- June 21, Planet+AI Summer 2024, 47 high school students completed the program.
 The team was mentored by Ping Wang.